 In this section we will walk through each control grouping and pay special attention to any unique controls or things of note.

-The base level control grouping is labeled Tabs, which styles the containing element that holds all child elements.
+The base level control grouping is labeled Tabs, which styles the containing Element that holds all child Element.
 This is also where you will add your individual tabs, which can be inspected to adjust content as needed.

 The first thing you will find in this control grouping is the Add Items control box: